distractor/WingChecker_Documentation/docs/installation/installation.md

 To install the WingChecker VSTO Excel Add-in follow these steps:

 1. Download WingChecker installer from [here](../files/setup.exe){:download="WingChecker.exe"}.
-2. Unzip downloaded file.
-The contents you should see are
-    ```sh
-    Application Files/
-    setup.exe
-    WingChecker.vsto
-    ```
-3. Double click on `setup.exe` to install Add-in.
+3. Double click on the downloaded `WingChecker.exe` and install Add-in.
-4. Accept any warnings and wait for installation to complete.
+4. Accept any warnings your operating might show and wait for installation to complete.

 ## Verify installation